MAISRC/ggplot_plus/README.md

 ```

     Warning: It looks like you haven't provided a custom title for variable(s)
-    Petal.Length, Sepal.Length, mapped to the following aesthetic(s), respectively:
+    Petal.Length, Sepal.Length, Species, mapped to the following aesthetic(s),
-    x, y.
-This means the title(s) are probably still the column name(s) from your
+    respectively: x, y, fill.
+This means the title(s) are probably still the column
-    data set, which may not be human-readable, nicely formatted, and intuitive and
+    name(s) from your data set, which may not be human-readable, nicely formatted,
-    contain units (if any).
-We recommend using a scale*() function to specify a
+    and intuitive and contain units (if any).
+We recommend using a scale*()
-    custom title for each such scale.
-Set silence_warnings inside geom_plus() to
+    function to specify a custom title for each such scale.
+Set silence_warnings
-    TRUE to hide this and other messages.
+    inside geom_plus() to TRUE to hide this and other messages.

 ![](README_files/figure-commonmark/message%20no%20custom%20titles-1.png)